aristanetworks/avd/ansible_collections/arista/avd/docs/plugins/Modules and action plugins/set_vars.md

 !!! note
     Always use the FQCN (Fully Qualified Collection Name) `arista.avd.set_vars` when using this plugin.

-Set vars as ansible\_facts\.
+Set vars as ansible\_facts.

 ## Synopsis

-Set vars as ansible\_facts\.
+Set vars as ansible\_facts.

-Ansible will copy these into vars in the global namespace as well\.
+Ansible will copy these into vars in the global namespace as well.

-Arguments are treated as one dict so all arguments will be set as vars\.
+Arguments are treated as one dict so all arguments will be set as vars.

 ## Examples